 Semantics hold under Hierarchy

-Must support compliance with SCA/CP289
+Must support compliance with the OpenCPI Generic Authoring Model Reference Manual

 Goals

-This document defines, for WIP users, which choices can be made by the IP (core, worker) designer about Control, Data, and Memory interfaces, how those choices are described, and the implications of those choices on OCP, protocol, timing, and signal details.
+This document defines, for OpenCPI HDL developers, which choices can be made by the IP (core, worker) designer about Control, Data, and Memory interfaces, how those choices are described, and the implications of those choices on OCP, protocol, timing, and signal details.

 Goal 1: Well-Defined Interoperability: The WIPs are defined to achieve interoperability when connecting the implementations of two designers who make independent choices within the categories of Control, Data, and Memory interfaces.
 This interoperability is achieved in several ways, in order of desirability from most-desirable to least-desirable: